-We are furnishing you this proxy statement to solicit proxies to be voted at the 2015 Annual Meeting of Stockholders of Range Resources Corporation ("Range" or the "Company").
-The meeting will be held at the Worthington Renaissance Hotel, Bur Oak Room, 200 Main Street, Fort Worth, Texas 76102 on May 19, 2015 at 9:00 a.m.
+We are furnishing you this proxy statement to solicit proxies to be voted at the 2016 Annual Meeting of Stockholders of Range Resources Corporation.
+The meeting will be held at the Worthington Renaissance Hotel, Bur Oak Room, 200 Main Street, Fort Worth, Texas 76102 on May 18, 2016 at 9:00 a.m.
 Central Time.
 The proxies also may be voted at any adjournment or postponements of the meeting.

 The mailing address of our principal office is 100 Throckmorton Street, Suite 1200, Fort Worth, Texas 76102.
-We are first furnishing these proxy materials to stockholders on April 8, 2015.
+We are first furnishing these proxy materials to stockholders on April 8, 2016.